GAISSA-UPC/dl-training-energy-estimation/README.md

 We do not share the Chesslive dataset.
 However, you can use the Caltech101 and Stanford Dogs datasets to train the Inception V3 model.
 To use this datasets with the rest of the models you can extend each of the models' base class located in [src/models/dl](src/models/dl/) and adding it to the [model_factory](src/models/dl/model_factory.py).

 ## Collected data
-All the data collected during the experiment can be found in the [data/metrics](data/metrics) folder.
+All the data collected and produced during the study can be found in the `data.zip` file in the [Relseases](https://github.com/GAISSA-UPC/dl-training-energy-estimation/releases) section.

+The folder is expected to be extracted at the root of the project and the metrics collected can be found inside the `data/metrics` folder.
 The data is organized in the following structure:

 ```
 .